-Where an attorney or agent files a request for an identified client (the requester), he or "he may act under either a power of attorney, or act in a representative capacity under \\$37 CFR\$ 1.34(a), \\$37 CFR\$ 1.510(f).
+Where an attorney or agent files a request for an identified client (the requester), he or she may act under either a power of attorney, or act in a representative capacity under \$37 CFR 1.34(a), \$37 CFR 1.510(f).
 While the filing of the power of attorney is desirable, processing of the reexamination request will not be delayed due to its absence.